ray-project/ray/doc/source/serialization.rst

 ----------------------------

 Ray does not currently support serialization of arbitrary Python objects.
-The set of Python objects that Ray can serialize using _`Apache Arrow` includes the following.
+The set of Python objects that Ray can serialize using Arrow includes the following.

 1. Primitive types: ints, floats, longs, bools, strings, unicode, and numpy arrays.